ChrisWhealy/Cordova-Create/README.md

    Notice that the string value has been escaped twice.
 This results in the need for a triple backslash in certain places!

    This is necessary because when the value is read from the file, one level of escape characters will be consumed.
-Whatever string remains must still retain the correct escape syntax for the embedded double-quote characters:
+Whatever string remains must still retain the correct escape syntax to allow embedded double-quote characters:

    Parsing this double-escaped string removes one level of escape characters, so: